Pairing: Sam/Dean (Wincest)

 Castiel comes back and says, "I believe Lucifer may be inside Sam."

-Dean's gotten good at not freaking out when Castiel appears out of the woodwork six inches away from his face.
-He pauses.
-"You're not wearing that fugly trenchcoat."
-Well, it's a trenchcoat, but it's now a medium brown.
+Dean's gotten good at not freaking out when Castiel appears out of the woodwork six inches away from his face, but now he's finding it hard to move at all.

 "Measures?"
 Dean repeats, hearing threat to Sam.
-"What the fuck kind of measures?"
+"The hell does that mean?"

 "You're not going anywhere near him."

-"Dean," Castiel says patiently, and there's even a note of sympathy there, give his feathered ass a Scooby Snack, "I have no intention of hurting Sam as long as Lucifer remains caged."
+"Dean," Castiel says patiently, and there's even a note of sympathy there, which means that either Castiel is relearning humanity or this whole thing is way worse than it already is, "I have no intention of hurting Sam as long as Lucifer remains caged."

 Castiel tilts his head, brow creasing slightly.
 "He's been speaking Enochian?"

-"Amma oiad," murmurs Sam, and there's an echo to his voice, as though someone were whispering along in concert.
-There's a bone-deep sense of wrongness and it makes Dean's skin crawl.
+"Amma oiad," murmurs Sam, and there's an echo to his voice that tinkles like glass and purrs low as a lion.
+It sounds wrongand makes Dean's skin crawl.

-Laughter, harsh and unexpected, thundering in the back of Sam's throat.
-"I olora.
-Ol cnila od doalim."
+Laughter, harsh and unexpected, thunders in the back of Sam's throat.
+"I olora ol cnila od doalim."

-That deep, whispering undertone is still there, crawling over and around Sam's own voice.
-A force like a punch to the sternum sends Dean flying back against the wall, his head striking the iron panels hard enough that his vision sparks red and black, and he thinks he hears Castiel hit the wall but that might just be the ringing in his skull.
-Sam is sliding to his feet, moving in a bizarre combination of serpentine grace and inhuman, mechanical jerks, shirt open over his chest and the sweatpants threatening to slide off his hips.
+That tone is crawling over and around Sam's own voice.
+An invisible punch to the sternum sends Dean flying back against the wall, his head striking the iron panels hard enough that his vision sparks red and black, and he thinks he hears Castiel hit the wall but that might just be the ringing in his skull.
+Sam is sliding to his feet, moving somewhere between serpentine grace and inhuman, mechanical jerks, shirt open over his chest and the sweatpants threatening to slide right off his bony hips.

 "Sam," Dean gasps.
 But Sam is fixated on Castiel, and Castiel lets out a long, low moan even though Sam hasn't moved.